fitabigail/IrishMortgageConsulting/README.md

  ### Issues Encountered Building The Site

 A brief summary of some of the difficulties I had building this site and how I attempted to fix them.

+ + Cards info in the Our Team section of the landing page had text which was not illegible when hovered over.
+I fixed this issue by setting diffrent opacity.
+ + On smaller devices much of the text was illegible due to its font-size, I have redefined all the media query;
+ +  Contact Us form was potentially inaccessible as the form only appeared in the hover state.
+I fixed this by cancel the fliping card view.
+ + The contact form itself could be submitted without the user providing a supporting message.
+I fixed this issue by wrinting a proper javascript code with validation and a submitting message.
+ + User was able to enter invalid or empty data in forms.
+Fixed by javascript validation code;
+ + Errors in console while page load/performing user actions ON CONTACT US page.
+Fixed by remiving  any javascript code not related wuth the page;
+ + The mortgage calculator, was allows negative figures to be input leading to nonsensical outputs.
+Fixed by adding a javascript code on inputs on html;
  + I had many problems positioning the text div from Calculator page and fixed using diffrent percents for 'font-size', widh and height set on vh to get them to satisfactorily position on diffrent devices.
  + The chart pie cause me trouble on diffrent devices size, as had a predefined style.
 I changed the width and height of canvas html element and adapted to diffrent screen size.
  + The checked box from Booking for put me in difficulty as I tried to set the konb and was not fit on the right spot.
 So I decide to get already writen code and adapted to my site style, which worked well only the html validator did not allow div as a child of a label so I replaced and fixed the error with a span element.